Leeds Knight First Time Guide

 Any weird traditions?

 At the end of the game, fans clap off BOTH teams.
-Any rivalries are now over, and you have some new hockey buddies in difference coloured hockey shirts to go meet in the bar
+Any rivalries are now over, and you have some new hockey buddies in different coloured hockey shirts to go meet in the bar

-A nice Leeds Knights one is that after most games (expect later face-offs) a couple of the team come into the bar to sign memorabelia and take pictures and stuff (if you have a sharp eye, you often notice quite a few other players pop into the bar incognito too)
+A nice Leeds Knights one is that after most games (expect later face-offs) a couple of the team come into the bar to sign merch and take pictures and stuff (if you have a sharp eye, you often notice quite a few other players pop into the bar incognito too)

 Leeds have a mascot called Leo, big or small, old or young, cool or not, you HAVE to fistbump Leo when you see him.
 No ifs, no buts, no “he’s just for the kids”, EVERYONE, no exceptions.